 Lesson Ideas and Activities

-Integrating STEAM learning into your school playground environment
+Integrating STEAM play and learning into your school playground environment

 STEAM is a forward-thinking, integrated approach to learning that uses Science, Technology, Engineering, the Arts and Mathematics to guide children’s questioning, critical thinking and dialogue.

 The idea is that children will learn how to take thoughtful risks, engage enthusiastically in experimental learning, work well with others and work through creative processes.